What is Threat Intelligence?

 Implementing Threat Intelligence Tools and Services

-Threat intelligence platforms, data feeds, and artificial intelligence all play crucial roles in enhancing threat intelligence capabilities and streamlining processes.
-But what are these tools and services, and how do they contribute to the threat intelligence process?
+Threat intelligence platforms, threat data feeds, and artificial intelligence all play crucial roles in enhancing cyber threat intelligence capabilities and streamlining processes.
+But what are these threat intelligence tools and services, and how do they contribute to the threat intelligence process?

 Threat Intelligence Platforms

-Threat intelligence platforms (TIPs) integrate external threat feeds with internal data, providing features such as rapid assessments, prioritized risk assessments, and smart data visualization.
-A threat intelligence platform provides granular visibility into threats that are relevant both in the broader marketplace and specific to the organization’s industry, which is critical for effective team response and adapting to new challenges.
+Threat intelligence platforms (TIPs) integrate external threat feeds with internal data, providing features such as rapid assessments, prioritized risk assessments, and smart threat data analysis and visualization.
+A cyber threat intelligence platform provides granular visibility into threats that are relevant both in the broader marketplace and specific to the organization's industry, which is critical for effective team response and adapting to new challenges.

 Threat Data Feeds

-Threat data feeds deliver current information on malicious activities, vulnerabilities, and new attacks.
+Threat data feeds deliver current information such as threat actor ttps, vulnerabilities, and new attacks.
 They comprise a diverse set of information such as:

 • malicious IP addresses